johnbeve/PHI-696/Project-1/README.md

 4. Let V be a vocabulary of the attribute (concept) language with complements (ALC) consisting of a role name "parent_of" and a concept name "Male".
 Interpret parent_of as "x is a parent of y" and M as "x is male".
 Where possible define the following formulas in this vocabulary; where not possible, explain why:
   ```
   (a)  B that says that x is a brother of y
+  	B ≡ Person⊓M⊓∃parent_of.Person        (I don't like this because I think if anything, I've defined "Father", and still don't know how I'm to tackle the
+						identity issue I mention in subsequent subproblems)
   (b)  A that says that x is an aunt of y
+  	I can't define this relations because I don't see how to employ identity relations.
   (c)  C that says that x and y are cousins
+  	I can't define this relations because I don't see how to employ identity relations.
   (d)  O that says that x is an only child
+  	I can't define this relations because I don't see how to employ identity relations.
   (e)  T that says that x has exactly two brothers
+  	I can't define this relations because I don't see how to employ identity relations.
   ```